 HER-H 200 Understanding Contemporary Art (3 cr.)
 An introduction to understanding contemporary art and the methods and issues within the discipline of art history.
 Chronological overview of the history of contemporary art beginning with 1945 to the present.
 Course looks at artworks, the social contexts in which they are produced and presented, and the different theoretical models through which they have been interpreted.
+Course is through which they have been interpreted.
 Course is intended for general education and does not count toward a Herron degree.
 Course is approved for IUPUI's arts and humanities general education requirement.
 Students may not earn credit for both HER-H 200 and HER-H 103.